 September is an eventful month for the recycling industry in the UK.
 For the past 17 years, we have been celebrating the recycling week this month with a certain flair and zeal that is hard to top off.
 This year with the surrounding being affected by a global pandemic and what seems like an eternal lockdown, there is still scope for some action that can be taken for spreading awareness about the importance of recycling.
 This year the Recycle Week runs from 20th to 27th September.
-Domestic as well as commercial parties can get involved with this wonderful campaign through baby steps like reusing the majority of plastic or glass bottles and such, or trying skip hires to clear out the rubbish that needs to be professionally recycled like your electronic waste.
+Domestic as well as commercial parties can get involved with this wonderful campaign through baby steps like reusing the majority of plastic or glass bottles and such, or trying skip hire to clear out the rubbish that needs to be professionally recycled like your electronic waste.
 Here are simple ways to contribute to this amazing campaign and be an active part of the change we desire.

 Spread the Word Through Social Media